 Also, many people's taste buds are used to tea, coffee, sugar laden carbonated drinks, chemical sports drinks and chemical laden tap water etc, and find it unusual to drink pure water.
 Drinking pure water is an acquired taste and is made easier by drinking in a genuinely cleaned glass, and slightly cooled, as most people cannot stomach any form of room temperature / lukewarm water.

-Question 4: What about the conductivity of distilled water?
+Question 4: What about the conductivity of distilled water and autoclaves?

 It is recommended to use charcoal in the Post Carbon Filter Cup when the water is intended for better